Eyelid Surgery With Dr. Wayne Foster

 If your eyelids are extremely puffy, surgery may be justified for functional, as well as cosmetic reasons.
 It may be recommended that you see an optometrist or ophthalmologist who can document the presence or absence of visual field loss from overhanging eyelids.
 If this is the case, insurance may cover a portion of your surgery.
 Be sure to advise your plastic surgeon of any eye diseases or difficulties.
 It is important that patients have undergone a complete eye examination within the previous twelve months.
 Please request your eye doctor to forward the report to your plastic surgeon’s office.

 The upper and lower eyelids are frequently done together.
 The upper or lower eyelid may be done alone or in conjunction with other procedures such as a facelift.
 Often, the lower eyelid fat can be removed without a visible incision.
 A basic technique, transconjunctival blepharoplasty, provides the approach from inside the eyelid to remove the fat.
 Any residual wrinkles are then removed with the laser or chemical peel or by excision of excessive skin.
 Using the laser to perform the surgery decreases the amount of swelling and bruising.
 The procedure can be performed under General Anesthesia and it can also be done in the office with Local Anesthesia.

 Typically, patients are able to return to their normal daily living with the aid of makeup and sunglasses.
-Minor swelling, bruising and blurred vision are temporary and are minimized by the use of the laser.
+Minor swelling, bruising and blurred vision are temporary and minimized by the use of the laser.
 Any external scars go through a period of swelling, becoming red or pink before becoming virtually imperceptible.
 This occurs as the scar matures, which takes longer with thicker skin.